athena-labz/athena/README.md

 ● Rewards accruals

 Additionally, DSET tokens are used for paying a membership entrance fee.
 Because Cardano requires that users pay GAS fees in ADA every time they try to consume a script UTxO and DigiService's require DSET fees from users in every transaction, all transactions that involve DigiServices will require the user's "wallet" in addition to the involved scripts.
-In other words, every transaction will consume an UTxO that belongs to the user.
+In other words, every transaction will consume an unspent transaction output (UTxO) that belongs to the user (6).

 In addition, in DigiServices' there will be a script (the Membership Marketplace) that will be responsible for collecting fees, increase or decrease CAS scores (since the UTxO Datum can be validated) and allow or not the transference of signature tokens (SIG).
 DigiService's scripts are only considered official (or authenticated) when they have SIG tokens.